-Coverages If ordinance or law insurance is required, you must ensure the Property has all of the following Coverage A Loss of Undamaged Portion, in an amount equal to • 100% of the Property's insurable value, minus the damage threshold specified by the local building ordinance, or • 50% of the insurable value, if the local Coverage B ordinance does not specify a threshold.
-Demolition/Debris Removal Cost equal to at least 10% of the Property's insurable value.
+Coverages If ordinance or law insurance is required, you must ensure the Property has all of the following Coverage A Loss of Undamaged Portion, in an amount equal to • 100% of the Property's insurable value Insurable Value, minus the damage threshold specified by the local building ordinance, or • 50% of the insurable value Insurable Value, if the local ordinance does not specify a threshold.

-Coverages If ordinance or law insurance is required, you must ensure the Property has all of the following Coverage C Increased Cost of Construction equal to at least 10% of the Property's insurable value.
+Coverage B Demolition/Debris Removal Cost equal to at least 10% of the Property's insurable value Insurable Value.
+Coverage C Increased Cost of Construction equal to at least 10% of the Property's insurable value Insurable Value.